yasmina-99/Exploraroty-/README.md

 Currently, the dataset includes approximately *2.8 million accident records*.
 This dataset can be used for a wide range of applications, including real-time accident prediction, studying accident hotspots, casualty analysis, and extracting cause-and-effect rules to predict car accidents.
 The most recent release of the dataset can also be used to study the impact of COVID-19 on traffic behavior and accidents.

 # Acknowledgements
-If you use this dataset, please cite the following papers:

 Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, 2019.
 Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
 "Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."
 In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.